maldoinc/wireup/readme.md

 ### 🛡️ Startup Validation

 Wireup validates the dependency graph when the container is created.
+See <a href="https://maldoinc.github.io/wireup/latest/what_wireup_validates/">What Wireup Validates</a> for the full rules and limits.

 ```python
 # Missing dependencies: caught at startup, not at runtime